 The fashion industry received a much needed spotlight on its processes and impact in 2013 following the Rana Plaza disaster in India.
 Over 1,100 people died and 2,500 people were injured in the collapse of the clothing factory- bringing into question the ethics of manufacturing of the worlds biggest retailers.
 This sparked the Fashion Revolution movement, which built international awareness, with millions of people from over 100 countries taking part.
 The True Cost is a powerful documentary, taken from the perspective of people not involved in the industry and therefore making it easily relatable and a great catalyst for change.

 What are the three sustainability pillars?
-The three sustainability pillars, which you will often see as a framework for brands Sustainability Roadmaps are: Environmental, Economic, and Societal.
+The three sustainability pillars, which you will often see as a framework for brands Sustainability Roadmaps are: People, planet, profit.
 These three pillars should all be considered by a company who wants to be successful and sustainable.
 Many brands will place an emphasis on one in particular, and their initiatives will be driven by this.
 For example Stella McCartney’s main priority is environmental, particularly against animal cruelty with her vegan leather alternatives.

 Economically, it is now proven that doing good is good for business.
 Two years ago, Patagonia added incentives for customers who return used items that can be sold again.
 A jacket that retails new for about $400 was recently listed on Patagonia’s Wornwear website for $207, more than twice the amount paid to customers in a voucher.
 (Martin, LA Times, 2019)